gitlabhq/gitlabhq/doc/development/performance.md

 This feature of Ruby wasn't really meant to make things faster directly, instead it was meant to reduce the number of allocations.
-Depending on the size of the String and how frequently it would be allocated (before the `.freeze` call was added) this _may_ make things faster, but there's no guarantee it will.
+Depending on the size of the String and how frequently it would be allocated (before the `.freeze` call was added), this _may_ make things faster, but there's no guarantee it will.

-Another common flavour of this is to not only freeze a String but also assign it to a constant, for example:
+Another common flavour of this is to not only freeze a String, but also assign it to a constant, for example:

 ```ruby
 SOME_CONSTANT = 'foo'.freeze